erockdotdev/erock-dot-dev/README.md

 ### Troubleshooting

 Occasionally a push to heroku build will fail to build.
 In this case run `heroku logs --remote staging --tail` to view error logs.
 Try running `npm start` to build and run a production build and test locally.
-Also try `heroku releases:retry --remote staging` to rebuild heroku environment
+Also try `heroku releases:retry --remote staging` to rebuild heroku environment.